elliotec/ellio2/source/posts/2016-02-20-modules-and-monoliths.html.markdown

 ## Lets go back to convention over configuration.

-[The chaos of the ultra-modularized JavaScript (and relatives) community](https://medium.com/@wob/the-sad-state-of-web-development-1603a861d29f#.65e9l1sie) can be solved by coming together to develop some order and re-use, so we can use conventions that are shared by most instead of connecting and configuring one library after another to re-solve solved problems.
+The chaos of the ultra-modularized JavaScript (and relatives) community could be solved by coming together to develop some order and re-use, so we can use conventions that are shared by most instead of connecting and configuring one library after another to re-solve solved problems.
 Developers are not